Experience the power of intelligent test optimization with SeaLights integration! 🤓 | Check it out

 Regression Testing

 For example, a particular API endpoint can handle 1500 requests per minute with the given code.
-Whenever a new feature gets added to the product regression tests will be run.
-Regression tests help the QA engineer detect if the API endpoint can still handle the same amount of requests or even more.
+Whenever a new feature gets added to the product, regression tests will be run, helping the QA engineer detect if the API endpoint can still handle the same number of requests or even more.

 Smoke Testing